Cataract Surgery in Singapore

 Former Senior Consultant & Global Ophthalmology Lead at SNEC

-Dr Jayant, formerly Senior Consultant at the Singapore National Eye Centre (SNEC) had also set up its Global Ophthalmology division and was Head of its Clinical & Service Quality department.
+Former Senior Consultant at SNEC, Dr Jayant specialises in complex cataract and lens replacement surgeries with a focus on precision and patient care.
+He had also set up its Global Ophthalmology division and was Head of its Clinical & Service Quality department.
 He has won numerous awards for his commitment to patient-centred care and contribution to eyecare locally and globally.

 Award-Winning Ophthalmologist